 I recently read Barry Humphries’ autobiography 'My Life as Me'.
-It’s a rollicking and spell-binding, if you can ignore the fatal flaw - convoluted, obscure words.
+It’s a rollicking, spell-binding read if you can ignore the fatal flaw - obscure, convoluted words.
 I nearly gave up.
-Discover how the right words matter - especially in marketing - and 6 easy easy ways to choose the right ones.
+Discover how the right words matter - especially in marketing - and 6 fast ways to choose the right ones, every time.

 Do you know these?

 (Image above: credit The Guardian).
-I thought I had a reasonable vocabulary, but still had an online dictionary open the whole time.
-It was driving
+I thought I had a reasonable vocab, but had an online dictionary open the whole time.
+It was driving me nuts and

 - Inimical – hostile or antagonistic